Durastudio-FLOSS/permatecture/README.md

-# Purpose - Open Source Permatecture Pro Environmental Modeling
+# Open Source Environmental Modeling

 This is a git repo for managing code.
 Please see https://permatecture.pro  for more.